Groenmarkt s2

 1 / 5

-Project Two residential blocks with commercial space, an urban park and underground parking
+Competition for two residential blocks with commercial space, a city park, and an underground parking garage